SD eResidential Facilities Healthcare Services Access Project

 - Results: The program increased local care as evidenced by improved year-over-year provider-determined available transfer data: 33%, 50%, 63% program years 1 through 3, respectively.
 From the success of the initial pilot implementation, the program has further matured into a long-term care offering that now reaches many other rural facilities located in 10 states across the nation.

 Evidence-levelPromising (About evidence-level criteria)

-The patient population included frail elders in long-term care, assisted living, and rehabilitation facilities since elderly residents have higher rates of mortality associated with chronic diseases, such as diabetes, heart disease, and Alzheimer's Disease.
-Project site residents were also older than state or the national averages.
+The original project's population included frail elders in long-term care, assisted living, and rehabilitation facilities since elderly residents have higher rates of mortality associated with chronic diseases, such as diabetes, heart disease, and Alzheimer's Disease.
+At the time, project site residents were also noted to be older than state and national averages.

 The eLTC program was gradually and systematically implemented over three years in order to assure quality services.
-Through the use of two-way video, a specialized stethoscope, a camera used for closer details of patients, and other peripheral equipment, the eResidential project kept residents in their own facility with the caregivers who know them best and best able to provide their care.
-Also, numerous specialized medical sources of information were offered to caregivers through these services.
-The eLTC strategies also decreased healthcare cost by avoiding unnecessary emergency room visits and hospital re-admissions.
+Through the use of two-way video, a specialized stethoscope, a camera used for close-up details, and other peripheral equipment, the eResidential project kept residents in their own facility with the caregivers who know them best and who were best able to provide their care.
+Project services also provided site staff and caregivers with specialized sources of medical information.

-The consortium partners of the SD eResidential Facilities Healthcare Services Access Project include:
+The consortium partners of the SD eResidential Facilities Healthcare Services Access Project included: